changsukim-ku/order-learning/README.md

 ## Paper
 [**Order Learning and Its Application to Age Estimation**](https://openreview.net/pdf?id=HygsuaNFwr)

 We propose order learning to determine the order graph of classes, representing ranks or priorities, and classify an object instance into one of the classes.
 To this end, we design a pairwise comparator to categorize the relationship between two instances into one of three cases: one instance is 'greater than,' 'similar to,' or 'smaller than' the other.
 Then, by comparing an input instance with reference instances and maximizing the consistency among the comparison results, the class of the input can be estimated reliably.
 We apply order learning to develop a facial age estimator, which provides the state-of-the-art performance.
 Moreover, the performance is further improved when the order graph is divided into disjoint chains using gender and ethnic group information or even in an unsupervised manner.

-You can find more detailed information about our algorithm above link.
+The full paper can be found via the link above.

-Please cite our paper if you find our code and dataset are helpful for your research:
+Please cite our paper if you use our code or dataset:
 ```
 @inproceedings{
 Lim2020Order,